art-emini/DuckEngine/README.md

 9. `yarn run lint:watch` - Watches for changes and fixes all fixable issues found by ESLint.
 10. `yarn run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.
 11. `yarn run tree` - Prints out all files and directories.
-12. `yarn run serve` - Serves the docs on :8080.
+12. `yarn run serve` - Serves the documentation on :8080.
 13. `yarn run checkout` - Runs the checkout shell script with bash.
 Run before thinking about publishing a release.

 ### Branches

 1. main - main branch
-2. staging - stage changes to this branch
+2. *-staging - stage changes to this branch

 ## Versions